-My adventure with photography began in the fourth grade when I bought my first camera.
-Through the years, my hobby has allowed me to photograph presidents campaigning, volcanoes erupting and children being born.
+My adventure with photography began in the fifth grade when I bought my first camera.
+Somehow the world looked more enchanting through the viewfinder of my Kodak Brownie.

 After shooting a roll of film, I’d take it to the corner drugstore to be sent off for developing and printing.
 Then, I’d have to wait several days for the black-and-white prints to be delivered so I could actually see what I’d shot.